Social influence bias: Relevance

 Online customer reviews are trusted sources of information in various contexts such as online marketplaces, dining, accommodation, movies, or digital products.
 However, these online ratings are not immune to herd behavior, which means that subsequent reviews are not independent from each other.
-As on many such sites, preceding opinions are visible to a new reviewer, he or she can be heavily influenced by the antecedent evaluations in his or her decision about the certain product, service or online content.
+As on many such sites, preceding opinions are visible to a new reviewer; he or she can be heavily influenced by the antecedent evaluations in his or her decision about a certain product, service, or online content.
 This form of herding behavior inspired Muchnik, Aral and Taylor to conduct their experiment on influence in social contexts.

 Experimental design

 Muchnik, Aral, and Taylor designed a large-scale randomized experiment to measure social influence on user reviews.
-The experiment was conducted on social news aggregation website like Reddit.
-The study lasted for 5 months, the authors randomly assigned 101 281 comments to one of the following treatment groups: up-treated (4049), down-treated (1942), or control (the proportions reflect the observed ratio of up-and down-votes.
-Comments which fell to the first group were given an up-vote upon the creation of the comment, the second group got a down-vote upon creation, the comments in the control group remained untouched.
+The experiment was conducted on social news aggregation websites like Reddit.
+The study lasted for 5 months; the authors randomly assigned 101 281 comments to one of the following treatment groups: up-treated (4049), down-treated (1942), or control (the proportions reflect the observed ratio of up-and down-votes.
+Comments that fell into the first group were given an upvote upon the creation of the comment; the second group got a downvote upon creation; the comments in the control group remained untouched.
 A vote is equivalent to a single rating (+1 or -1).
-As other users are unable to trace a user’s votes, they were unaware of the experiment.
+As other users are unable to trace a user's votes, they were unaware of the experiment.
 Due to randomization, comments in the control and the treatment group were not different in terms of expected rating.
 The treated comments were viewed more than 10 million times and rated 308 515 times by successive users.